kiedtl/minetest_tor/design.md

   - Graviton-flux Reactor.
 5000kEU.
 Requires 200kEU, if disconnected from
     network without properly powering down or unable to meet demand, will explode (10 intensity, 10 radius).
+    - Idea: Produce power in bursts, and produce nothing in between.
+Will complicate formspec design.
+      - Adds a strong downside, to pair with its otherwise high qualities.
+Now the 200kEU requirement is a real challenge.
+For the fortress it'll be fine, since there are WO battery arrays everywhere, but for the player it'll be a big deal.
     - Leave some graviton flux fluid?
 Would be fun.
 What effects?
       - Idea: items dropped in are destroyed, but have very very small chance to create an orb of antimatter.
 This can be processed (very very slowly,